Carrie Underwood and Brad Paisley Mock Trump's Twitter Use at CMA Awards

 President Trump took center stage at the Country Music Association’s 2017 Awards Wednesday night, despite the CMA’s attempt to keep politics out of the star-studded event.

-Long-time hosting duo Carrie Underwood and Brad Paisley opened the awards with Paisley joking about the songs he had wanted to sing (with titles that included ‘Hold Me Closer, Bernie Sanders’).
-The country music legend swiftly began a parody of Underwood’s 2005 classic, ‘Before He Cheats,’ which he renamed: ‘Before He Tweets.’
+Long-time hosting duo Carrie Underwood and Brad Paisley opened the awards with Paisley joking about the songs he had wanted to sing (with titles that included “Hold Me Closer, Bernie Sanders”).
+The country music legend swiftly began a parody of Underwood’s 2005 classic, “Before He Cheats,” which he renamed: “Before He Tweets.”

 “Right now, [President Trump is] probably asking Siri, ‘How the hell do you spell Pocahontas?’,” Paisley sang, much to the crowd’s amusement.
 “In the middle of the night from the privacy of a gold plated White House toilet seat, he writes: ‘Liddle Bob Corker,’ ‘NFL’ and ‘covfefe,'” he continued.